 Fiscal strength will continue to be a concern during these fluctuating economic times.
-Sources of new revenue streams will continually be researched.
+Sources of new revenue stream will continually be researched.

-Continually improve communications with the dispatch center and a newly arriving computer aided distich (CAD) system via the use computers (MOT's) and other mobile technologies.
-(CAD delayed until June 2019)
+Continually improve communications with the dispatch center and a newly implemented computer aided distich (CAD) system via the use computers (MOT's) and other mobile technologies.
+(CAD and new fire station alerting fully operational in September 2019)